CloudLinux Now Supports cgroup v2

 As we enter 2026, the hosting industry faces a familiar but intensifying challenge.
 In the 2026 Web Hosting Trends Report, produced by CloudLinux together with our partner WebPros, around 65% of hosting providers reported revenue growth in 2025.
 But that growth is getting harder to keep.

-Today, we're delivering Phase 2 with two significant additions: Per-Site PHP Selector, which lets each isolated website run its own PHP version and extensions, and a new self-service activation model that gives hosting providers granular control over who can use Website Isolation and lets end users manage isolation for their own domains.
+Today, we're delivering Phase 2 with two significant additions: Per-Site PHP Selector, which lets each isolated website run its own PHP version and extensions, and a new self-service activation model that gives hosting providers granular control over who can use Isolates and lets end users manage isolation for their own domains.

 The VPS hosting market is booming, projected to grow from $5.1 billion in 2024 to $14.1 billion by 2033, but there's a troubling reality behind these impressive numbers: profit margins are under siege.